Zoulz/birfengine/Readme.md

-# birfEngine for Actionscript 3
+# BiRF Engine for Actionscript 3

 A general game creation library based on a variant of the MVC/MVP design pattern.
-Inspired by modern frameworks such as: RobotLegs and PureMVC.
+Inspired by modern frameworks such as: [RobotLegs](http://www.robotlegs.com) and [PureMVC](http://puremvc.org).

 ## F.A.Q.